 Courtesy, The Peninsula Beverly Hills

 Play silver screen siren at The Peninsula Beverly Hills, an impeccable hotel awash in traditions, drama, and sublime pampering.
-Ideally you will have arrived by your courtesy Rolls Royce — no big deal — then checked into a sumptuous suite.
+Ideally, you will have arrived by your courtesy Rolls Royce — no big deal — then checked into a sumptuous suite.
 You might have had a swim in the hotel’s over-the-top rooftop pool, then dried off and dressed up to appear in The Living Room, a den of opulence worthy of this grand dame’s daily afternoon tea.
-With free flowing Laurent-Perrier Champagne, exotic teas, and an irresistible presentation of sweet and savory pleasures, the tea ceremony satisfies on every level.
+With free-flowing Laurent-Perrier Champagne, exotic teas, and an irresistible presentation of sweet and savory pleasures, the tea ceremony satisfies on every level.
 Those celebrating a special occasion should opt for the Royal Tea, which includes a classic: the Peninsula Page Boy Cap Cake, (wrapped to take home), modeled after the white pillbox caps worn by The Peninsula’s seminal pageboys.
+While you sip decadent teas scented with airy wafts of mango, blue corn flowers, or Tahitian Vanilla, unwind to the light-as-a-feather live music of a classical harpist.

 The Hermitage Hotel, Nashville